califio/keycloak-recaptcha-password-defense/README.md

 ## Customize user-facing messages

-The extension ships an English message bundle (`theme-resources/messages/messages_en.properties`) so all UI strings can be overridden per realm using Keycloak’s localization feature.
+This provider ships a default English message bundle (`theme-resources/messages/messages_en.properties`) so all UI strings can be overridden per realm using Keycloak’s localization feature.

 1. In the Admin Console go to **Realm Settings → Localization**.
 2. In tab **Realms overrides** → pick the locale you want to override (e.g. `English`).